NiklasEi/bevy_common_assets/README.md

 ```

 With the types ready, you can start adding asset plugins.
 Every plugin gets the asset type that it is supposed to load
 as a generic parameter.
-You also need to configure custom file endings for each plugin:
+You can also configure custom file endings for each plugin:
 ```rust no_run
 use bevy::prelude::*;
 use bevy_common_assets::json::JsonAssetPlugin;